A great online opportunity to find out all about The Bridge gap year program

 Get tested and self-isolate.
 Please call your doctor, or your local Emergency Department or NSW Health direct on 1800 020 222.
 They will advise you on what steps to take.

-The Australian Government also has a dedicated COVID-19 Health Information Line, which operates 24 hours a day, seven days a week: 1800 020 080.
+Visit the Australian Government COVID-19 Health Information Line, which operates 24 hours a day, seven days a week: 1800 020 080.

 Please do not come to College until you have medical clearance to do so.

 What happens if a student or staff member tests positive for Coronavirus?

 In the event that a member of the SMBC community is diagnosed with the coronavirus, SMBC will follow the direction of NSW Health.
 The priority of NSW Health is identifying those people who have had close contact with infectious people, which will necessarily involve informing affected individuals.
 The health and wellbeing of each person at SMBC are paramount to us.

 If required, how will SMBC isolate residential students?